Today's key market insights

 -

-Brent crude lost 1% on the day, while U.S. West Texas Intermediate dropped 1.9%.
+Brent crude gained 1.8%, and U.S. West Texas Intermediate was up 2% on Tuesday.

 -